HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 For a *solicited* attachment, the Provider will submit additional documentation to support a claim or prior authorization, *in response to* a Payer's request for additional documentation.
 The submitted attachments are then associated with the claim or prior authorization.
 The flow diagrams below show this transaction:

-{% include img.html img="solicited-claim-flow.svg" caption="Solicited Attachments for a Claim" %}
+{% include img.html img="solicited-claim-flow.svg" caption="Figure 11: Solicited Attachments for a Claim" %}

 ---

-{% include img.html img="solicited-prior-auth-flow.svg" caption="Solicited Attachments for a Prior Authorization" %}
+{% include img.html img="solicited-prior-auth-flow.svg" caption="Figure 12: Solicited Attachments for a Prior Authorization" %}

 A Payer may request attachments via a non-CDex-FHIR-based request (such as an X12 transaction, fax, portal, or other platforms) or CDex.
 See the [Requesting Attachments Using Attachment Codes], [Requesting Attachments Using Questionnaires], and [Sending Attachments] pages for how Payers and Providers can use CDex to support  *solicited* attachment transactions.